 What Type of Orthopedic Mattress Last The Longest?

-The best mattress is only as good as its weakest link, which is why knowing that every layer of your mattress is made with high-quality materials that are appropriate to your budget and your body weight is one of the most important elements of getting a good orthopedic mattress.
+The best mattress is only as good as its weakest link, which is why knowing that every layer of your mattress is made with high-quality materials appropriate to your budget and your body weight is one of the essential elements of getting a good orthopedic mattress.

 Quality or durability can’t be felt because even the lowest quality materials can be very comfortable in the highly controlled environment of most mattress showrooms.